-Cooling Sydney Hack (expired)
+Cooling Sydney Hack (closed)

 Summers in the Greater Sydney area are becoming hotter every year.
 As heatwaves are predicted to become more frequent and longer lasting Sydney’s inhabitants, its economies and ecosystems are increasingly at risk.
 Strategies to mitigate or reduce risks of urban heat are complex and require collaborative solutions.

 The Hack will take place throughout the day and aims to be an incubator for innovative research and ideas that present solutions to issues associated with extreme heat across Sydney and its surrounding areas.

 Collaborative teams working in research projects related to urban heat in Sydney and its surrounding areas are invited to apply for the opportunity to participate in the Hack and pitch their research.

 We are looking for submissions from collaborative teams across disciplines, between different institutions or sectors.
 Diverse teams are strongly encouraged to apply.
 Check the selection criteria for more details.